simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-remote.md

 `NameIDPolicy`
 :   The format of the NameID we request from this IdP: an array in the form of
     `[ 'Format' => the format, 'AllowCreate' => true or false ]`.
-    Set to `false` instead of an array to omit sending any specific NameIDPolicy in the AuthnRequest.
+    Set to an empty array `[]` to omit sending any specific NameIDPolicy element in the AuthnRequest.
+When the entire option or either array key is unset, the defaults are transient and true respectively.

-:   For compatibility purposes, `null` is equivalent to Transient and a format
-    can be defined as a string instead of an array.
-These variants are deprecated.

 `OrganizationName`
 :   The name of the organization responsible for this SPP.